medcomdk/dk-medcom-document/docs/assets/documents/Mapping_from_IHE-XDS_metadata_to_FHIR.md

 [Return](../../index.md)
 # Mapping from IHE-XDS metadata to FHIR

-This document describes mapping between the IHE-XDS metadata(<a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS20/Dokumentation/" target="_blank">IHE-XDS metadata</a>) and FHIR DocumentReference.
-Not all elements from IHE-XDS metadata are relevant in FHIR.
+This table describes the mapping between the IHE-XDS metadata(<a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS20/Dokumentation/" target="_blank">IHE-XDS metadata</a>) and FHIR DocumentReference, FHIR Composition, and FHIR Bundle.
+The purpose of this mapping is to ensure that information from IHE-XDS Metadata corresponds to the correct elements in FHIR.
+Mapping to the FHIR resources "Composition" and "Bundle", ensures that the existing requirements and standards applicable to IHE-XDS metadata are also adhered to in the FHIR documents.
+This ensures consistency and integrity between the two standards.
+The table illustrates the relevant elements and their corresponding counterparts in FHIR, where such exist.

 The purpose of this table is to help implementers of FHIR.
-The actual implementation guide, which includes all requirements for the MedCom FHIR DocumentReference, can be found <a href="LINK" target="_blank">here</a>.
+The actual implementation guides, which includes all requirements for the MedCom FHIR DocumentReference, Composition and Bundle can be found <a href="LINK" target="_blank">here</a>. **(OBS: TILFØJ ALLE LINKS)**

 > Please notice XXXXXXXXXXXXXX